-End-of-Term Take-Home Examination (Worth 40 % of Course Grade)
+End-of-Term Take-Home Examination (Worth 30 % of Course Grade)

-This take-home examination will be posted on Avenue to Learn on April 5, 2021.
-The exam must be returned electronically on April 6, 2021 by 10:00 pm. and addressed to both gallequi@mcmaster.ca and the corresponding Teaching Assistant.
+This take-home examination will be posted on Avenue to Learn on March 31, 2022.
+The exam must be returned electronically on April 1, 2022 by 11:59 pm. and addressed to both gallegui@mcmaster.ca and the corresponding Teaching Assistant.
 All required readings and class and tutorial discussions must be used in answering the corresponding questions.
 No aids allowed.
 Examination has three parts: part 1 is worth 30 % of the exam, and it asks to identify, explain the meaning, and discuss the significance of 3 notions or concepts discussed in class and readings.
 Each notion is worth 10 points.
 Part 2 is a compulsory essay question worth 40 % of the examination.

-Part 3 is an essay question worth 30 % of the exam, and students are given a choice between three questions.
-The returned exam must include a statement that no plagiarism or improper collaboration took place in the preparation and delivery of this assignment signed electronically by the student.
+Part 3 is an essay question worth 30 % of the exam, and students are given a choice between two questions.
+The returned exam must include a statement that no plagiarism or improper collaboration took place in the preparation and delivery of the assignment, and duly signed electronically by the student.

-Research paper (Worth 50%: 10% + 40 % of Course Grade)
+Research paper (Worth 30%: 5 % + 25 % of Course Grade)

-This research paper is due on March 8, 2021.
-It must be submitted electronically and addressed to gallequi@mcmaster.ca and the corresponding Teaching Assistant.
+This research paper is due on 17 March, 2022.
+It must be submitted electronically and addressed to gallegui@mcmaster.ca and the corresponding Teaching Assistant's email address.
 The paper should examine and discuss one of the topics listed below by using supplementary, primary and/or secondary, reading materials relevant to the argument.
 The essay must not be solely based on the course's required readings.
 This assignment has two components, and both will be reflected in the grade assigned to it.
-First, students must electronically submit an outline of the research that includes the research question, hypothesis or argument, evidence, causes, and preliminary bibliography by Monday, February 1, 2021 for the instructor's or teaching assistant's approval and feedback.
-The electronic outline must be addressed to gallequi@mcmaster.ca and the corresponding teaching assistant email address.
+First, students must electronically submit an outline of the intended research that includes the research question, preliminary hypothesis or argument, evidence, causes, and bibliography by Thursday, February 3, 2022, for the instructor's or teaching assistant's approval and feedback.
+The electronic outline must be addressed to gallegui@mcmaster.ca and the corresponding teaching assistant's email address.
 This outline must be about three-to-four double-space typed pages.
-It is worth 10 % of the assignment.
-Next, students must submit the fully edited final version of their research paper, including all preliminary work with the instructor's and teaching assistants' comments.
+It is worth 5 % of the course grade.
+Next, students must submit the fully edited final version of their research paper, gallegui@mcmaster.ca and the course grade.
+Next, students must submit the fully edited final version of their research paper, including all preliminary work with the instructor's and teaching assistants' comments by 17 March 2022.
 Papers can be submitted early.
-Paper is worth 40% of the assignment.
+Final paper is worth 25 % of the course grade.